 - Bible Codes

-- Or Equidistant Letter Sequences Codes.
-These are secret messages that are supposed to be found in the Bible by assembling letters for words using constant skip lengths.
+- Or Equidistant Letter Sequences (ELS) Codes.
+These are supposed secret messages found in the Bible through assembling letters for words using constant skip lengths.
 There are a few real codes in the Bible such as the word "TORAH" appearing throughout the Torah (Genesis through Deuteronomy).
-However, the codes claimed to be found and used predictively have proven to be unreliable.
-This is similiar to how the allegorization of the plain text of the Bible has been used to "prove" all kinds of dates for the rapture and other events that have all failed.
-It is obvious that the codes are too easily forced and highly subjective in their interpretation (what does it mean when the words "2010" and "Death" cross?).
-Once a person has noted these flaws, hopefully they can be ready to embrace the literal approach to understanding the Bible that Jesus used (John 10:35).
+However, the codes claimed to be found and used predictively have proven to be just as unreliable as the common date setting theories taken from the plain text .
+It is obvious that the codes are too easily forced and highly subjective in their interpretation (what does it mean when the words "2010" and "death" cross?).

 - Day of the LORD

-- Commonly thought to refer to a “time period”, this literally will be a single day in the future.
-It refers to Yom Kippur or Tishrei 10 and the apocalyptic battle that takes place that day at Jerusalem.
-The Seven Bowls of God's Wrath end on this day with Satan's banishment as pictured in Revelation 19-20 and Leviticus 16.
+- Commonly thought to refer to a “time period”, this literally will be a single day in the future: Yom Kippur on the biblical date of Tishrei 10.
+The Seven Bowls of God's Wrath end on this day with the apocalyptic battle of Armageddon and Satan's banishment as pictured in Revelation 19-20and Leviticus 16.
 It is the judgment of God on the wicked nations in rebellion to him.

 - Beginning of Sorrows/Birth Pains

-- In the Olivet Discourse, Jesus identifies a third world war, earthquakes and pestilence happening everywhere along with cosmic signs from heaven as the actual start of the end times events (Mt 24:7-8=Mk 13:8=Lk 21:11).
-This comes after deception wars and wars and rumors of wars increase which are not to be taken as signs of the end (Mt 24:6).
-This passage alone debunks the doctrine of Imminency because Jesus several delineated clear prerequisite events to the end and his coming.
+- In the Olivet Discourse Jesus identifies a (third) world war and earthquakes, pestilence and famine happening globally along with cosmic signs from heaven as the actual start of the end time events (Mt 24:7-8=Mk 13:8=Lk 21:11).
+This comes after centuries of religious deception, wars and rumors of wars which he said are not to be taken as signs of the end (Mt 24:6).
+This passage alone debunks the doctrine of imminency that says, contrary to Jesus, that there are no prerequisite events to Jesus' return.

 - The Beast